JanLauGe/janlauge.github.io/_posts/2018-01-28-location-summaries.md

 layout: post
 comments: true
 excerpt_separator: <!--more-->
-title:  Extracting location history
+title:  Location summaries
-date:   2017-10-21 14:00:00
+date:   2018-01-28 09:00:00
-categories: [DataScience, Python, WebScraping, Coding, Tools]
+categories: [DataScience, Python, WebScraping, QuantifiedSelf]
-tags: [DataScience, Python, WebScraping, Coding, Tools]
+tags: [DataScience, Python, WebScraping, QuantifiedSelf]
 ---
-**If you have an android phone then google logs your location.
-Fortunately, it makes all of that data available to you via the "timeline" dashboard.
-Unfortunately, there is no easy way to get it off there and into an IDE.
-So we'll have to do this the hard way!**
+**In a previous post I showed how to extract your location history from your google account.
+Here, I use the retrieved data to set up automated reporting and summaries**
 <!--more-->

+## Motivation
+Last year I explained how you can use python web scraping techniques to extract your google location history in a machine-readable format.
+In reality, however, this is only the first step.
+Let's face it, instead of sitting down and running the code you could just look at the fancy web dashboard provided by Google.
+The real opportunity in having a programmatic way to extract your location data is that it allows you to set up automated reporting on top of it.

+Here, we will use the code from the previous post and use it to set up a "chron job" that gets my weekly location history, extracts the amount of time I spent at work, and emails it to me every Friday so that I can use it when filling out my time sheets.

-## Location History
+## Background
 What did you do yesterday?
 Last week?
 Or on August the 17th at 15:00?
 The answer, at least to the last question, possibly used to be quite a stretch.
 But as many things, this has changed with the advent of our everyday companion,